HarshaBandla/customer-rewards/README.md

 GetRewardsForCustomer ("/customers/{customerId}/rewards")

 Using this endpoint users can query for total rewards earned by the customer, can query for the total rewards earned in a month and also in a year.
 The rewards information for the specified customer for the specified month and year.
 When month and year are not provided, total rewards of customer is returned.
-When month is provided and year is not provided, rewards for month of current year * is returned.When month is not provided and year is provided, total rewards of customer for that year is returned.
+When month is provided and year is not provided, rewards for month of current year is returned.
+When month is not provided and year is provided, total rewards of customer for that year is returned.

 ### Technologies used